kosamad/Cosmo-Keys/TESTING.md

 ---

+Testing ensures the site works as expected, that it is clear of bugs and that users can utilise each feature of the website before it is released onto the general market.
+This ensures a positive UX and ensures players will come back to the game again and again.

 Whilst building the game, I continuously used Chrome developer tools to test my pages for responsiveness to different screen sizes and to troubleshoot any problems that arose, using a systematic approach to find and fix issues.

 I specifically used the console to log and monitor javascript code which assisted me to problem solve aspects of the game which weren't working as expected.